Reviews You Can Rely On

 Credit: Laura Casner

-Tip: Although two scooters may have the same factory-listed run time, that does not mean they will have the same effective or maximum range.
-Range depends on how fast the scooter will go and for how long, and at what steepness.
-It is also affected by variables such as rider weight and riding speed.
+Tip: Although two scooters may have the same factory-listed run time, they may not have the same range.
+Range depends on how fast the scooter will go and at what steepness.
+It is also affected by variables such as rider weight, riding speed, and weather conditions like temperature and wind.
+Accelerating from 0-15 MPH takes a lot of energy, and if you can kick the scooter during that acceleration, we found we could add another few miles of range.

 Credit: Laura Casner